 It might be all downhill from the time the last piece of foundation is pulled up, but don’t let complacency set in during cleanup.

 Hire experienced excavators

-Experienced excavators can have a hefty price tag, but there’s a good reason for it.
-They have had years of experience working around people, in small spaces, near underground utilities, and on different kinds of terrain.
-If you have a giant foundation to fill or terrain to level, bring in the best crew you can.
+Experienced excavators can have a hefty price tag, and for a good reason.
+They specialize in safely operating heavy equipment around people, in small spaces, near underground utilities, and on different terrain.
+If you have a giant foundation to fill or lots of square footage to level, it will pay off to bring in the best crew available.

 Take down signage and clear the site